Kristina01111000/Drws_site/README.md

 8/24
-In info section of book, ad you can get the book as a reward if you join the patreon Have a link that says “not sure you are ready to join?
+Have a link that says “not sure you are ready to join?
 Try our free 30 day challenge” Add the email list to the are you sure page, to get the scorecard